 Named key personnel shall:

 Be committed to the project full time.
-Account Manager position may be a shared position between projects so long as the Contractor is meeting performance measures;
+Account Manager position may be a shared position (less than full time) between projects so long as the Contractor is meeting performance measures.
+Operations Manager shall be located within central Iowa, no later than September 1, 2019;

-Be available during Business Hours beginning August 1, 2019, to respond to questions and concerns related to the Contract, except for routine absences or participation in required off-site meetings.
+Be available during Business Hours beginning August 1, 2019, to respond to questions and concerns related to the Contract, except for routine absences.
 Account Manager and Operations Manager positions are required to communicate absences with the Agency contract manager and provide suitable coverage during extended absences;

 Provide policy advice and support to the Agency and participate in meetings with the Agency as subject matter expert;